AWS CDK Landing Zone

 Shipped guardrail SCPs and how to author custom Service Control Policies for your AWS Organization.

 src/config/service-control-policies/ contains the Service Control Policies that govern what actions are allowed across your AWS Organization.
-The landing zone ships six ready-made SCPs covering the most critical guardrails: five attached by default and one optional one you can attach when it fits your setup.
+The landing zone ships five ready-made SCPs covering the most critical guardrails, all attached by default.
 You can use them as-is, modify their content, or add your own.

 SCPs are attached in organization-structure.ts at the root, OU, or account level.
 AWS Organizations enforces a maximum of 10 SCPs per attachment point.